 After we had a few beers, we went to a lounge called “Bed Lounge” (Not even kidding about these names).

 The next day, our last day sadly, we explored the Prague Castle.
 The views from the top are indescribable.
-You can see the whole city surrounding you.
+You can see the whole city down below.

 We spent the rest of the afternoon at the Easter market.
 Trying all the food and drinks we could before we had to leave.
-It was a short trip, but the memories and experiences were nothing less than great.
+It was a short trip, but the memories and experiences were never ending.